 Event Logistics Map

-Why not hire a few extra trackers and run a private “event only” map separate to the “public” map.
-You can track your first aid staff, trucks, sweeps and other staff’s position.
-Knowing where everyone is at a glance can save a lot of time and man power.
+Why not hire a few extra trackers and run a private “event only” map separately to the “public” map.
+You can track your first aid staff, trucks, sweeps, and other staff’s position.
+Knowing where everyone is at a glance can save a lot of time and manpower.
 It can make safety decisions and responses much more efficient.

 “Thanks again for organising the trackers.
 I think they were quite popular and they seemed to work well.
 It was an awesome safety feature as well.
 We had two or three teams that were a couple of hours late getting back due to bike mechanical failure.
 We were able to keep an eye on them, then pick them up when they made it to the nearest trailhead” Liam St Pierre, Director Rogue 24hr Adventure Race

-“We used the 45 trackers for the first aid response teams and sweeps for North Face 100km Ultra Run in 2012.
-In areas with good network coverage the trackers were a great help in tasking our teams and watching progress as they approached a patient.
+“We used the 45 trackers for the first aid response teams and sweeps for North Face 100km Ultra Run.
+In areas with good network coverage, the trackers were a great help in tasking our teams and watching their progress as they approached a patient.
 We could even tell when they stopped to take a rest or collect the patient.
-We also had trackers on the top seeded runners and this was helpful in knowing when the leaders were approaching check points so we could make sure all race staff were ready.
+We also had trackers on the top-seeded runners and this was helpful in knowing when the leaders were approaching checkpoints so we could make sure all race staff were ready.
 The trackers also enabled us to monitor the runners and we could tell if any missed a turn or got off the route.
 These trackers add another layer of safety for endurance events.”
 Lucas Trihey, Safety and Risk Management Consultant

 **Note: These devices should not be relied upon totally for your safety communication needs.
 Devices may break or become damaged, be affected by weather and location, be subject to user error and/or many other factors.
 You should always have multiple means of emergency communication.